CKs-Technology-News/PrivacyTools/README.md

 - [Mint eMail](https://www.mintemail.com/) – A no-click disposable email system.
 - [nada](https://getnada.com/) – Free and paid plans.
 - [Temp Mail](https://temp-mail.to/) – Free, easy to use and reliable temporary email address.
+- [Temp Mail](https://tempmailers.com/) – TempMailers.com is a service that allows receiving email at a temporary address that self-destructed after a certain time elapses.
 - [Temp-Mail](https://temp-mail.org) – Free and paid service, also has mobile apps.
 - [tmpmail](https://github.com/sdushantha/tmpmail) – A temporary email right from your terminal written in POSIX sh.
 - [Tempr.email](https://tempr.email/en/) – A service for temporary email addresses (temp mail) with a large range of functions.